 The Executive Committee of the Board, comprises the Chairman, Deputy Chairman, two Managing Directors and one executive director.
-The Executive Committee meets regularly to review and discuss management reports on the performance of the Group, current plans and long term opportunities, and any other issues of immediate concern.
+The Executive Committee meets regularly to review and discuss the performance of the Group, current plans and long term opportunities, and any other issues of immediate concern.